Over 8,600 bank accounts linked to cybercriminals frozen in Jharkhand

 Sixteen cybercriminals were arrested on Monday from Bokaro district, police said.

-The police also recovered mobile phones, SIM cards, post barcodes, rubber stamps and fake currencies from them, he added.
+The police also recovered mobile phones, SIM cards, rubber stamps and fake currencies from them, he added.
+PTI SAN CORR NAM BDC RBT